-Of all the intimidating equations and formulas (PDE’s and otherwise) out there, the derivation of the Black Scholes formula for a European option easily takes first prize for the most un-approachable of topics for new arrivals in this field.
-For many of us it is literally a one way conversation with Greco Roman symbols.
+Of all the intimidating equations and formulas (PDE’s and otherwise) out there, the derivation of the Black Scholes Model formula for a European option easily takes first prize for the most un-approachable of topics for new arrivals in this field.
+For many of us, it is literally a one way conversation with Greco Roman symbols.
 If the terminology doesn’t kill you, Itto’s Lemma will.

 I have now been teaching executive MBA students for a while and have searched in vain for a treatment that is less shocking to the system at 9 pm in the evening.
 This year I finally decided to write one.

-The inspiration of the treatment goes back to Maria Vassalou and Mark Broadie who first introduced me to it at Columbia.
-Maria did the theoretical introduction to Lars Tyge Nielsen’s framework while Broadie blew away any inhibitions we may have had in converting that into a workable Excel spreadsheet.
+The inspiration for the treatment goes back to Maria Vassalou and Mark Broadie who first introduced me to it at Columbia.
+Maria did the theoretical introduction to Lars Tyge Nielsen’s framework while Broadie blew away any inhibitions we may have had in converting that into a workable EXCEL spreadsheet.
 The remaining bridges were built by my students in Dubai and Singapore where we walked through the finer points of the framework as part of the coursework for the Financial Derivatives and Risk Management courses.

 The objective of this note is to answer some very basic questions:

-- What is the easiest and simplest way for deriving N(d2) that does not require half a text book on the mathematics of computational finance.
+- What is the easiest and simplest way for deriving N(d2) that does not require half a text book on the mathematics of computational finance?

 The treatment is based on material presented in Lars Nielson’s excellent and highly recommended text book on the subject and Maria Vassalou’s teaching notes (Continuous Time Finance seminar) from her days at Columbia Business School.

-Understanding N(d2) – Underlying Assumptions
+b.
+Underlying Assumptions

 There is an available price series of non dividend paying financial security given by S(t).
 We assume that S(t) is distributed log normally which simply means that if Y represents the price series and X represents a normally distributed random variable then: